Courses and Programs

 MD/PhD

-The PhD can be earned from any of the basic research departments in the School of Medicine.
+The PhD can be earned from a number of participating departments.
 A wide variety of research experiences are available in top-flight research laboratories.
-The small size of the program ensures great flexibility in designing a research program and access to the best laboratories on campus.
+The program's size provides great flexibility in designing a research program and access to the best laboratories on campus.

 MD/MBA

 With the healthcare industry rapidly changing, strengthen your depth of business operations with the dual UofL MD/MBA program.
-UofL Medical School students are eligible to participate upon completion of their second or third year of medical school, or as a UofL Medical School Alum.
-Dual degree seeking students must gain admission to both programs independently.
-As a dual degree student, all business electives are waived in the MBA program although you have the option of enrolling while a student at no cost.
+UofL Medical School students are eligible to participate upon completion of their second or third year of medical school, or as a UofL Medical School alumnus.
+Dual degree-seeking students must gain admission to both programs independently.
+As a dual-degree student, all business electives are waived in the MBA program.

 Note: MCAT scores are accepted in lieu of GMAT.
 Whether your career goals include managing your own practice, developing and marketing biomedical discoveries and medical devices, working to enhance the delivery of outstanding clinical care or improving the health care system, the MD/MBA dual degree will serve you well.